Office of the Superintendent of Financial Institutions

 The Appointed Actuary must document all expected experience assumptions used in the valuation, describing their rationale, justification and validation.
 This includes mortality, morbidity, interest, credit loss, lapses, expenses, inflation, renewal/conversion, disability/recovery, income taxes and any other contingencies that are applicable.

 While OSFI expects all assumptions to be documented, the Appointed Actuary must use judgement in deciding on the amount of detail included in the AAR with respect to assumptions.
 For instance, multi-page listings of mortality/morbidity tables or lapse tables are discouraged.
+A high level description of the processes and approaches used to conduct experience studies such as number of years of data used, frequency of conducting the study, how data are analysed, use of predictive analytics, etc., should be included.

 The AAR must disclose how the expected experience assumptions were determined with specific reference to company experience studies and industry data as applicable.
 The credibility of the company data is to be disclosed, as is any blending of company and industry data.